isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1983.md

 ---
-title: I-Man Facility Sprinter (IFS) Integrated Guarding Services & Solution (IGSS) - Standard
+title: Vodich- Xero Cloud Accounting - Package D - Premium
-permalink: /productivity-solutions-grant/solutionrepo/solution1986
+permalink: /productivity-solutions-grant/solutionrepo/solution1983
 ---

 ### Description

-Concorde Security's IFS solution is a mobile command and control centre that provides security surveillance, monitoring services and delivers a rapid response to a cluster of buildings.
+Xero's secure online accounting software enables users to quickly categorize bank transactions everyday thus making it easy for the users to track their cash flow and have everything ready for tax time.

-The IFS Platform is manned by a team of three highly trained security professionals called I-Specialists.
+On the other hand, users will also be able to see the money that is coming in and going out of their businesses daily through easy-to-read charts with up-to-date figures.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Concorde_Security_20200212_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/20200621_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria